 Sensitivity of Receptor Definition A large, medium or small waterbody with a SEPA water quality classification of 'Moderate'.
-The hydrological receptor and downstream environment will have moderate capacity to attenuate natural fluctuations in hydrochemistry but cannot absorb certain changes without fundamentally altering its baseline characteristics / natural processes Aquifer of limited value (less than local) and is classified by the BGS as a 'low productivity aquifer' as water quality does not allow potable or other quality sensitive uses.
+The hydrological receptor and downstream environment will have moderate capacity to attenuate natural fluctuations in hydrochemistry but cannot absorb certain changes without fundamentally altering its baseline characteristics / natural processes.
+Aquifer of limited value (less than local) and is classified by the BGS as a 'low productivity aquifer' as water quality does not allow potable or other quality sensitive uses.
 Exploitation of local groundwater is not far-reaching.
 Local areas of nature conservation known to be sensitive to groundwater effects.
 Groundwater vulnerability class 2-3: vulnerable to some pollutants.
 GWDTEs / wetlands which are classified by SEPA as "highly groundwater dependent" but have moderate (25 % - 50 %) functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "moderately groundwater dependent" have no functional impairment by man-made influence (such as drainage or forestry).
-The hydrological recentor does not act as an active flood plain or other flood defence but is considered to provide some degree of natural flood management (e.g. peat soils).
-The hydrological receptor is of local environmental importance (such as Local Nature Reserves (LNR)).
-Low Land use not sensitive to change in hydrological regime (e.g. intensive grazing).
+GWDTEs which are classified by SEPA as "moderately groundwater dependent" have of works which are classified by SET A as inicidentially gloundwater dependent have no functional impairment by man-made influence (such as drainage or forestry).
+The hydrological receptor does not act as an active floodplain or other flood defence but is considered to provide some degree of natural flood management (e.g. peat soils).
+The hydrological receptor is of local environmental importance (such as Local Nature) Low Reserves (LNR)).
+Land use not sensitive to change in hydrological regime (e.g. intensive grazing).
 The hydrological receptor is not used for recreational use.
 A large, medium or small waterbody with a SEPA water quality classification of 'Poor' or 'Bad'.
 The hydrological receptor and downstream environment will have capacity to attenuate natural fluctuations in hydrochemistry but can absorb any changes without fundamentally altering its baseline characteristics / natural processes.
 Poor groundwater quality and / or very low permeability make exploitation of groundwater unfeasible.
 Changes to groundwater not expected to affect local ecology.
 Groundwater vulnerability class 1: vulnerable to conservative pollutants.
 The hydrological receptor does not support abstractions for public water supply or private water abstractions.
 GWDTEs which are classified by SEPA as "highly groundwater dependent" but have major (>50%) functional impairment by manmade influence (such as drainage or forestry).
 GWDTEs which are classified by SEPA as "moderately groundwater dependent" but have functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "highly or moderately groundwater dependent" but have functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "highly or moderately groundwater dependent" but have functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "highly or moderately groundwater dependent" but have functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "highly or moderately groundwater dependent" but have functional impairment by man-made influence (such as drainage or forestry).
-GWDTEs which are classified by SEPA as "highl Negligible The receptor is resistant to change and is of little environmental value.
+GWDTEs which are classified by SEPA as "highly or moderately groundwater dependent" but are ombrotrophic.
+The hydrological receptor does not act as an active floodplain or other flood defence.
+The hydrological receptor is not of regional, national or international environmental importance.
+The hydrological receptor is not designated for supporting freshwater ecological interest.
+Negligible The receptor is resistant to change and is of little environmental value.